LOFAR-VLBI/pilot/paper/paper.md

 It is necessary for journal submissions to be compilable.
 Hence, this is an attempt to provide a working foundation to build the paper off.

+# Acknowledgements

+Matthijs van der Wild is supported by the Science and Technology Facilities Council via LOFAR-U.K. [ST/V002406/1] and UKSRC [ST/T000244/1].